ssandrews/Smoldyn/docs/Smoldyn/SmoldynCodeDoc.rst

 Getting the code for these dependencies has ranged from easy to impossible, so my approaches to solve these issues are listed below.

+python, pip
+   .
+These aren’t code dependencies as the others are, but are still required software tools that need to be installed.
+Note that pip needs to be affiliated with the same copy of python that is being run; if it’s not, then you get the error
+   ``invalid command ’bdist_wheel’``.
+This error can also arise from wheel not being installed; that’s solved by configuring Smoldyn with CMake and then running ``make install_deps``.

 glut
    is complicated.
 It’s part of the standard OpenGL libraries on Macs, but doesn’t seem to be standard on Windows.
 Also, glut itself is